http://www.bushair.co.za

 The Barberton Airfield is situated in the heart of the Barberton Valley in the most Southern part of the South African Lowveld (Wild Frontier).
 This is an established general aviation airfield serving the Barberton Valley area.

-The airfield is private and the home of CC Pocock, Bush Air and Pyro-FX.
+The airfield is private and the home of CC Pocock and of course Bush Air and Pyro-FX.
 The building in the photo's is the house, hangar and workshops.

 We are 15km from Barberton and 35 km from Nelspruit, off the R40, 1km on the Snymansbult road.
 We are about 50km from the Kruger Park and Swaziland border.